Hans-Georg Maaßen: 2013 mass surveillance disclosures

 During the 2013 mass surveillance disclosures, German media reported that Maaßen visited the headquarters of the U.S. National Security Agency (NSA) in January and May.
 According to classified documents of the German government, Maaßen had agreed to transfer all data collected by the Federal Office for the Protection of the Constitution via XKeyscore to the NSA.

-Snowden question
+Edward Snowden comments

-In June 2016, he questioned whether Edward Snowden was working for Russian intelligence, and Snowden sent a sarcastic response in perfect German.
-Ob Maaßen Agent des SVR oder FSB ist, kann derzeit nicht belegt werden.
-(Whether Maaßen is an agent of the SVR or FSB [two Russian security services] cannot be currently determined.)Cooperation with the FSB had also been suggested by Oleg Kalugin, at least since Snowden's arrival in Russia.
+In June 2016, he questioned whether Edward Snowden was working for Russian intelligence, and Snowden sent a sarcastic response in German: Ob Maaßen Agent des SVR oder FSB ist, kann derzeit nicht belegt werden.
+(Whether Maaßen is an agent of the SVR or FSB [two Russian security services] cannot currently be determined.)Cooperation with the FSB had also been suggested by Oleg Kalugin, at least since Snowden's arrival in Russia.